moj-analytical-services/data_linter/README.md

 ## How to update

+We have tests that run on the current state of the `poetry.lock` file (i.e. the current dependencies).
+We also run tests based on the most up to date dependencies allowed in `pyproject.toml`.
+This allows us to see if there will be any issues when updating dependences.
+These can be run locally in the `tests` folder.

 When updating this package, make sure to change the version number in `pyproject.toml` and describe the change in CHANGELOG.md.

 If you have changed any dependencies in `pyproject.toml`, run `poetry update` to update `poetry.lock`.
-Then run `poetry export -f requirements.txt -o requirements.txt` to update the requirements.txt to get picked up by the `Dockerfile`.

 Once you have created a release in GitHub, to publish the latest version to PyPI, run: